Using AAII Portfolios

 Getting Started: AAII Model Shadow Stock Portfolio

 AAII communicates information about our Shadow Stock Portfolio to our membership via both print and online methods.
 Our ongoing print coverage is provided through James Cloonan’s AAII Model Portfolios column in the AAII Journal.
-Performance information and commentary are always posted and kept up-to-date on the AAII website at www.aaii.com/stockportfolio.
+Performance information and commentary are always posted and kept up-to-date at www.aaii.com/stockportfolio.

-We encourage members to study this guide, read the Journal articles and, if you have Internet access, to visit the Model Shadow Stock Portfolio area of AAII.com prior to investing in any stocks.
+We encourage members to study this guide, read the Journal articles and to visit the Model Shadow Stock Portfolio area of AAII.com prior to investing in any stocks.